Splinter (band)

 Splinter was an English two-man vocal group from South Shields, England, consisting of Bill Elliott (William Elliott) and Bobby Purvis (Robert J Purvis), who formed in the early 1970s.

 They were connected with ex-Beatle George Harrison, and had groups of instrumentalists to back them on each album.
 Splinter was the first act signed to Harrison's Dark Horse Records label, when it was partnered with A&M Records.
 The band's sound has often been likened to that of The Beatles (particularly George Harrison and John Lennon) and Badfinger.
 The duo's biggest success came with their debut album, the critically admired The Place I Love (1974), which contained the hit single "Costafine Town".
-The Place I Love, Harder to Live and Two Man Band have been remastered and reissued on compact disc on the Big Pink Music label from South Korea.
-The remainder of Splinter's catalogue is out of print and has yet to be issued on compact disc.
+All of their albums have been remastered and reissued on compact disc on the Big Pink Music label from South Korea and Britain’s Grey Scale label.

 Elliott died on 7 June 2021 following a sudden illness.
 According to the Legacy Project website: "He was always 100% supportive of the Legacy Project and we will continue to move this forward as planned.
 The next album Splinter Live In England will be released in the near future, and it displays Billy and Bobby as they were never intended to be heard on record."